Yep, we are having cookies for breakfast. These aren’t ordinary cookies, they are Breakfast Cookies and full of fiber and healthy ingredients.

 This Breakfast Cookie recipe contains my three favorite seeds, raw pepitas, hemp hearts and chia seeds.
 I love seeds!
-They are great source of healthy fats, protein and fiber.
-One of the things I love about these cookies is that even though they have seeds the seeds aren’t super noticeable when your eating them.
+They are a great source of healthy fats, protein, and fiber.
+One of the things I love about these cookies is that even though they have seeds the seeds aren’t super noticeable when you’re eating them.

-To keep it allergy-friendly I use gluten-free oats and Soy Nut Butter.
+To keep it allergy-friendly I use gluten-free oats and a peanut butter alternative.
 You could use peanut butter or some other nut butter if you prefer.
-The oats give it substance and the Soy Nut Butter gives it flavor and acts as the other binder.
+The oats give it substance and the nut/seed butter gives it flavor and acts as the other binder.

 You may notice slight vanilla and cinnamon flavors as well.
 I skipped the chocolate for two reasons.
 First, I’m going to be eating these on the go and I don’t want little chocolate chips falling out and melting in my car or on my clothes in the super hot Arizona sun.
 Second, if I ate chocolate for breakfast it would be hard for me not to indulge in sweets all day.

 These Breakfast Cookies just have a touch of sweetness but taste much less sweet than your standard store-bought granola bar.
 I’ve been relying on those a lot lately and I’m trying to get away from it.
 They are delicious but the “good” ones are pretty expensive for every day.

 I recommend you enjoy these Breakfast Cookies with a cup of coffee.
 If you decide to share with your kids they may want a cup of plant-based milk.

 - ¼ cup raisins